rbt-lang/rbt-proto/doc/combinators.rst

 .. slide:: Imperfect Composition
    :level: 3

-   Often, components do not perfectly agree on the intermediate domain.
+   Often, queries do not perfectly agree on the intermediate domain.

    Example: